 As a public company with SEC reporting obligations, we are required to document and test our internal control procedures to satisfy the requirements of Section 404(b) of the Sarbanes-Oxley Act, which requires annual assessments by management of the effectiveness of our internal control over financial reporting.
-Although we currently qualify as an emerging growth company, we expect we will become a large accelerated filer on December 31, 2020.
+Although we currently qualify as an emerging growth company, we will become a large accelerated filer on December 31, 2020.
 As such, our auditor will be required to attest to the effectiveness of our internal control over financial reporting beginning with our 2020 Annual Report on form 10-K. We must implement and maintain substantial internal control systems and procedures to satisfy the reporting requirements under the Exchange Act.

 During our assessments, we may identify deficiencies that we are unable to remediate in a timely manner.
 Testing and maintaining our internal control over financial reporting may also divert management's attention from other matters that are important to the operation of our business.
 We may not be able to conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with Section 404(b) of Sarbanes-Oxley.
-If we conclude that our internal control over financial reporting is not effective, we cannot be certain as to the timing of completion of our evaluation, testing and remediation actions or their effect on our operations.
+If we conclude that our internal control over financial reporting is not effective, the cost and scope of remediation actions and their effect on our operations may be significant.
 Moreover, any material weaknesses or other deficiencies in our internal control over financial reporting may impede our ability to file timely and accurate reports with the SEC.
 Any of the above could cause investors to lose confidence in our reported financial information or our common stock listing on Nasdaq to be suspended or terminated, which could have a negative effect on the trading price of our common stock.